betaglot/plantabeta/docs/guide/How/Klimbeta.md

 ### 🔥 Get all articles about wildfires and replanting

-## Rookie Planter Story without Plantbeta
+## Novice Planter Story without Plantbeta

-Explain what tree planting is from the perspective of a Rookie Planter.
+Explain what tree planting is from the perspective of a Novice Planter.

-## Rookie Planter Story with BetaComp and Plantbeta
+## Novice Planter Story with BetaComp and Plantbeta

 Show the utility of BetaComp for Planters